livingdocsIO/performance-testing/README.md

 - the urls list is a simple file with only one url per line.
 - here we don't tackle the question how we obtain the [urls list](./provision/urls.txt).
-- steps how this list could be prepared for bluewin could be found [here](https://github.com/upfrontIO/team/blob/master/Coding/Performance/prepare-urls.md).
+- steps how this list could be prepared for bluewin specific scenario could be found [here](https://github.com/upfrontIO/team/blob/master/Coding/Performance/prepare-urls.md).

 # Usage